 “I do not.”
 Crow pouted at Raven’s words.

 Raven dove forward, the moment she passed through the barrier, her full body came into light.
 Everyone could now see her.
-Her magic completely gone.
+Her magic is completely gone.
 Anyone who caught a glimpse of her stopped momentarily to stare.
-She was like a beautiful angel of death that had descended down upon the walls and some actually stumbled back thinking she was the angel of death to take their souls.
+She was like a beautiful angel of death that had descended down upon the walls, and some actually stumbled back, thinking she was the angel of death to take their souls.

 “Is it real?”

 A couple people fell on their knees and prayed.
 Others didn’t really know what to do with the sudden intrusion of an angelic being.

 “Have you come to watch over us?”

 People yelled in hopes to gain favor from Raven, but Raven didn’t even budge from their words.
 Instead, her sharp gaze fluttered around the people and eventually landed on me.

 On the other hand, I didn’t give Raven a chance to make her entrance spectacular, knocking another arrow, I fired.
 One thing that I noticed about myself was that I had a knack with bows and arrows, a lot better than swords.
 My aim flew true, and it aimed towards her chest.